arthurdysart/ChargeTracker/README.md

 ChargeTracker: Near real-time analysis of rechargeable battery systems

 ChargeTracker monitors battery systems containing over 100 independent battery cells.
-Every 30 seconds, each battery's performance metrics (e.g., total energy and capacity) are calculated from raw sensor measurements (voltage, current, and time).
-Through its GUI dashboard, ChargeTracker aggreagates these metrics by metadata to enable: (1) comparision across battery groups, and (2) identification of inaccurate outliers.
+Every 30 seconds, each battery's performance metrics are calculated from raw sensor measurements.
+Through its GUI dashboard, ChargeTracker aggreagates these metrics by meaningful metadata to enable: (1) comparision across battery groups, and (2) identification of inaccurate outliers.

 ## Navigation
 1. [ABOUT](#about)